Muhammad18557/telegram-mcp/README.md

    # To your actual BASE_DIR path (get it by running `pwd` in the telegram-mcp directory)
    ```

-   Then, configure the MCP server by creating a JSON configuration file with the following format:
+   Then, configure the MCP server by creating a JSON configuration file with the following format.
+Use the `BASE_DIR` from above.

    ```json
    {